Ken Shroyer

-David Kenneth Shroyer (February 1, 1898 – July 6, 1974) was an American football coach.
-He served as the head football coach at Western Maryland College, now McDaniel College, from 1922 to 1925, at Franklin & Marshall College from 1926 to 1927, and at New River State College—now known as West Virginia University Institute of Technology—from 1928 to 1933, compiling a career college football record of 50–40–11.
+David Kenneth Shroyer (February 1, 1898 – July 6, 1974) was an American college football and college basketball coach.
+He served as the head football coach at Western Maryland College (now known as McDaniel College) from 1922 to 1925, at Franklin & Marshall College from 1926 to 1927, and at New River State College (now known as West Virginia University Institute of Technology) from 1928 to 1932.

 Coaching career

 Franklin & Marshall

 Schroyer was the head football coach at Franklin & Marshall College in Lancaster, Pennsylvania.
 He held that position for the 1926 and 1927 seasons.
 His coaching record at Franklin & Marshall was 1–15–2.

-West Virginia Tech
+New River State

-Shroyer was the head football coach for the West Virginia University Institute of Technology in Montgomery, West Virginia.
-He held that position for six seasons, from 1928 until 1933.
-His coaching record at West Virginia Tech was 28–11–5.
+Shroyer was the head football coach at New River State College—now known as West Virginia University Institute of Technology—in Montgomery, West Virginia for five season, from 1928 to 1932, compiling a record of 24–9–5.

 Later life

 Schroyer later became the president of Beckley College at Beckley, West Virginia.
 He retired from the school in 1967.
 He died there in 1974 after a short illness.